NYU-Molecular-Pathology/NGS580-nf/README.md

 - Requires `samples.hapmap.tsv` file specifying the .bam files to be combined (example included at `example/samples.hapmap.tsv`).

 This file is typically built from multiple HapMap samples previously aligned by this pipeline.
 For demonstration purposes, you can provide any .bam and .bai files.

-These should be listed under the `HapMapBam` and `HapMapBai` keys of `config.json`.
+The HapMap Pool files to be used in the pipeline should be set under the `HapMapBam` and `HapMapBai` keys of `config.json`.

 ### CNV Pool